stevelittlefish/flaskfilemanager/README.md

 ```
 def my_access_control_function():
 	"""
-	:return: True if the useris allowed to access the filemanager, otherwise False
+	:return: True if the user is allowed to access the filemanager, otherwise False
 	"""
 	# You can do whatever permission check you need here
 	return 'logged_in' in session and session['role'] == 'admin'